MicrosoftDocs/power-automate-docs/articles/email-customization.md

 ## Send automatic replies from a shared mailbox

-You can do this in the web version of Outlook.<!--note from editor: Please see Microsoft 365 Style Guide, https://styleguides.azurewebsites.net/Styleguide/Read?id=2869&topicid=47869 and verify whether this is the best alternative to "Web App."-->
+You can do this in the web version of Outlook.

 1. Sign in to the web version of Outlook at [https://outlook.office365.com](https://outlook.office365.com/) with your Office 365 credentials.